-You can also use the more casual “ravi d’avoir fait ta connaissance” if you’re talking to someone younger or someone you’re now on a “tu” basis with.
+You can use the slightly more casual Ravi d’avoir fait ta connaissance if you’re talking to someone younger or someone you’re now on a “tu” basis with.
 But keep in mind that it’s slightly formal, so only use it if it doesn’t seem like the person you’re talking to would think it sounded stuffy.

-This is a tricky goodbye because it doesn’t have any direct English equivalent.
+Bonne continuation is a tricky French goodbye because it doesn’t have any direct English equivalent.

-It translates roughly as “enjoy the rest of…”.
-You use it in formal situations to say “all the best” or “good luck for the future”.
+It translates roughly as “Enjoy the rest of what you’re doing”.
+You use it in formal situations to say “All the best” or “Good luck in the future”.

 You use it when someone is about to face difficulties or do something that’s generally considered complicated.

-Just like English, French has lots of goodbyes starting with “good”.
+Just like English, lots of ways to say goodbye in French start with “good”.
 You can use them in both formal and informal situations.

-You’ll be surprised by the difference a simple “goodbye” can make.
+You’ll be surprised by the difference the right “goodbye” can make.